sglibova/lwt_summit/README.md

 If you use other methods, feel free to adapt these steps to your needs!

+## ENSURE PYTHONPATH IS CONFIGURED TO LOCATE APP/ AND TESTS/ DIRECTORIES

+`$ export PYTHONPATH=./app/:./tests/`

 ## RUN BACKEND AND SEND REQUESTS VIA OPENAPI INTERACTIVE DOCUMENTATION

 With `FastAPI` and `Uvicorn` you should be able to run the backend with one simple command: